Conjugacy of unimodular pisot substitutions subshifts to domain exchanges: Basic definitions

-For a measurable dynamical system $(X, \B, \mu, T)$, a complex number $\lambda$ is an {\it eigenvalue} of the dynamical system $(X,\B, \mu, T)$ with respect to $\mu$ if there exists $f\in L^2(X,\mu)$, $f\not = 0$, such that $f\circ T = \lambda f$; $f$ is called an {\it eigenfunction} (associated with $\lambda$).
-The value $1$ is the {\em trivial eigenvalue} associated with a constant eigenfunction.
-If the system is ergodic, then every eigenvalue is of modulus 1, and every eigenfunction has a constant modulus $\mu$-almost surely.
-For a topological dynamical system, if the eigenfunction $f$ is continuous, $\lambda$ is called a {\em continuous eigenvalue}.
+If the system is ergodic, then every eigenvalue is of modulus 1, and, every eigenfunction has a constant modulus $\mu$-almost surely.
 The collection of eigenvalues is called the {\em spectrum} of the system, and form a multiplicative subgroup of the circle $\bS =\{ z \in \CC; \ \vert z\vert =1 \}$.

+For a topological dynamical system, if the eigenfunction $f$ is continuous, the complex number $\lambda$ is called a {\em continuous eigenvalue}.

+An important result for the spectral theory of substitution subshifts is due to B. Host \cite{Host:1986}.
+It states that any eigenvalue of a substitution subshift is a continuous eigenvalue.
+Notice that Host's result was stated for primitive substitutions that are injective on letters but the proof only needed the recognizabilty of the substitution.
+From \cite{Mosse:1992} it is known that all primitive substitutions are recognizable whenever its subshift is aperiodic.
+Hence the result stands for all primitive substitutions.

-An important result for the spectrum is due to B. Host \cite{Host:1986}.
-It states that any eigenvalue of a substitutive subshift is a continuous eigenvalue.
-The following proposition, claimed in \cite{Host:1992} (see Proposition 7.3.29 in \cite{Fogg:2002} for a proof), shows that the spectrum of a unimodular substitution of Pisot type is not trivial.
+The following proposition, claimed in \cite{Host:1992} (see Proposition 7.3.29 in \cite{Fogg:2002} for a proof), shows that the spectrum of a unimodular substitution subshift of Pisot type is not trivial.